-When my wife and I moved one of our sons into university a few years ago, I couldn’t help but notice all the posters around campus advertising free help for mental issues.
+When my wife and I moved one of our sons into university a few years ago, I couldn’t help but notice all the posters around campus advertising free help for mental health issues.
 Not that I was surprised.
 As the years roll along, and I see life through the eyes of my five kids, I hear about more and more young people with debilitating depression or paralyzing anxiety.
 I’m convinced there’s an increase in this sort of trouble, and I don’t buy the argument that “we’re just more aware” these days.
-That’s hogwash.
+That’s hogwash and easily proven so.
 The big questions for me are “why the change?” and “what can be done to help?”
 One option involves something simple I’ve never heard anyone suggest.

 While it’s true that the wider world is different than it was, the inner world of young people is even more different.
 One of the biggest differences is a shift in what I call the “creative versus consumptive balance”.
 When I became a teenager in the 1970s, it wasn’t unusual for kids to have significant, self-directed creative activities.
 I rebuilt motorcycles and built furniture for sale and built radio controlled airplanes in my parents basement.
 Teenage buddies of mine poured themselves into fixing up old cars.
 I had teenage friends who sewed clothes, built backyard sheds and tilled vegetable gardens as a sideline business.
-This sort of thing happened with virtually no parental involvement and was normal and healthy.
+This sort of thing happened with virtually no parental encouragement or involvement and was normal and healthy.

 By contrast, these days, it’s rare that I see young people who make, fix or create anything.
 Instead, the big focus is on smartphones and the consumption (not creation) of digital products made by others.
 Eyes glued to the screen, mesmerized binge-watching other people’s videos, reading someone else’s ill-informed outrage, or listening to music made by others.
 Could it be that people are happier when they have ongoing, hands-on creative activities in their lives?
 I believe so.
 Could the widespread increase in anxiety and depression in young people have something to do with the shift towards constant, pointless consumption and away from meaningful personal creativity?
 I think so, but there’s a problem.
 The world today isn’t boring enough.